How to Talk to Your Family About Your Adoption Plans

 Making the decision to create your family through adoption can lead to so many questions and considerations.
 Adoption involves inviting another person and another family into your world.
 Although your motivations for adopting may arise from hardships, such as infertility or the desire to support a child or family in need, sharing your adoption plan with others can feel difficult.
 Here are a few strategies and considerations to facilitate smoother discussions:

 Deciding Whom to Share Your Adoption Journey With

 As you embark on the journey of adopting a child, you face a difficult choice: should you keep your adoption plan private or share it openly to gain support?
 Remember that the adoption process can be lengthy, often taking one or more years; the entire process can be full of emotional ups and downs.
 If you choose to inform your friends and family about your intention to adopt, you can help manage their expectations by emphasizing the slow and challenging nature of the process.
 Help them understand your motivations and the qualities you seek in an adoption.

 Be Ready for Questions

-Most people don’t know much about the adoption process.
+Most people don’t fully understand all aspects of the adoption process.
 The popular understanding of adoption is tainted by depictions of crowded orphanages in movies and TV shows and the actions of philanthropic celebrities.
 The average person knows very little about how adoptions actually work – so be prepared to answer lots of questions and correct lots of misconceptions.

 Additionally, be ready for at least some measure of confusion or insensitivity.
 Many adoptive parents have heard comments like, “I could never raise someone else’s baby,” or “Do you think he’ll try to find his real family some day?”
 Try not to take these comments personally.
-Instead, think of them as an opportunity to educate people on the way adoption works and how a wonderfully and lovingly a family can be created by adoption as well as by birth.
+Instead, think of them as an opportunity to educate people on the way adoption works and how a wonderful and loving family can be created by adoption as well as by birth.

 Give People Time